The enjoyment from a good cookie cannot be understated. Here's where to find one (or many).

 Maynards bakes their cookies fresh daily.
 With four spectacular options, pop into the market and get one of each — double-dog-dare you.

-At $2.50 a cookie, you can choose from classic Chocolate Chip, Peanut Butter, Trailmix (bejeweled with pumpkin seeds, sunflower seeds, and raisins), and Gingersnap.
+You can choose from classic Chocolate Chip, Peanut Butter, Trailmix (bejeweled with pumpkin seeds, sunflower seeds, and raisins), and Gingersnap.
+Oh, and they have festive options this time of year.

 For more information, visit maynardstucson.com.